Code-Institute-Submissions/MS1-thekernelbrewery/README.md

 # Testing

-Results and discussion on testing can be found in the [testing.md](/readme/testing.md/) file.
+Results and discussion on testing can be found in the [testing.md](/testing.md/) file.

 # Deployment

 This project is currently deployed to [Github Pages](https://pages.github.com) and is available to view [here](https://p0shjosh.github.io/MS1-thekernelbrewery/)

+In order to deploy to [Github Pages](https://pages.github.com):
+    - Create a new repository name "user.github.io".
+        - It's important to make sure the username matches, otherwise it won't work.
+    - Clone the new repository.
+    - Add an index.html file in the project folder.
+    - Add --all, commit, and push.
+    - Then in your browser, go to https://user.github.io

 To run the project locally:
     - Click the green Clone or Download button on the [Github Repository](https://github.com/P0shJosh/MS1-thekernelbrewery)
     - Using the Clone with HTTPS option, copy the link displayed.
     - Open your IDE, and ensure the Git Terminal is open.
     - Change the working directory to the location where the cloned directory is to go.
     - Use the "git clone" command and paste the url copied in the second step.

 # Credits

 ## Content

 - The text for each product was copied from their respective product page on [The Kernel Brewery's Store](https://store.thekernelbrewery.com/collections/all)

+- The hover effect on the beers on index.html was taken from [Mike Young](https://miketricking.github.io/bootstrap-image-hover/)

+- The contact from was adapted from [this Vintage Inspired form](https://codepen.io/dfitzy/pen/VepqMq) created by [David Fitas/@dfitzy](https://codepen.io/dfitzy)

+- The timeline was adapted from the [W3schools timeline tutorial](https://www.w3schools.com/howto/howto_css_timeline.asp)

+- The table of contents used at the start of this readme was generated with [markdown-toc](https://ecotrust-canada.github.io/markdown-toc/)

+## Media

 - The images for each product were copied from their respective product pages on [The Kernel Brewery's Store](https://store.thekernelbrewery.com/collections/all)